bodrick/awesome/README.md

 *   [fastify/fast-json-stringify](https://github.com/fastify/fast-json-stringify) - 2x faster than JSON.stringify()
 *   [useful-forks/useful-forks.github.io](https://github.com/useful-forks/useful-forks.github.io) - Improving GitHub's Forks list discoverability through automatic filtering.
 The project offers an online tool and a Chrome extension.
 *   [liady/ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) - A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link
-*   [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - top #1 and most feature rich GPT wrapper for git — generate commit messages with an LLM in 1 sec — works with Claude, GPT and every other provider, supports local Ollama models too
 *   [AlloyTeam/eslint-config-alloy](https://github.com/AlloyTeam/eslint-config-alloy) - Progressive ESLint config for your React/Vue/TypeScript projects
 *   [browserslist/browsersl.ist](https://github.com/browserslist/browsersl.ist) - This website uses Browserslist and Can I Use to display the compatible browsers for a browsers query.
 *   [codsen/codsen](https://github.com/codsen/codsen) - a monorepo of npm packages